zhouzhouthezhou/KingPong/README.md

 # Overview
 King Pong uses NodeJS as the server infrastructure to create a standard RESTful site and Websocket.io inorder to implement the server-client interaction and enable different people to create different instances of the same game.
 The game itself was created using the Phaser 3 JavaScript game engine.
 We used MongoDB as the database architecture to store login information and highest score.
 The mongooseAPI was used to query from the database and generate the rankings for the leaderboard.
 The app was then deployed to Heroku for the public to enjoy.

+The deployed application can be found using your favorite web broswer at https://king-pong-csci3308.herokuapp.com/.
+Wait for your friend (or foe) to join and play some pong!

 # Documentation
-Access using https://king-pong-csci3308.herokuapp.com/ your favorite web browser and wait for a friend (or foe) to join.

 NodeJS script and websocket.io implementation can be found under ``/src/app.js``.

 Game scripts and assets can be found under ``/src/public/game.html`` and ``/src/public/assets`` respectively.